 Table 9: User Evaluation

 The questionnaire was used in order to collect qualitative data from users with regards to the system’s usability and applicability.
 The questionnaire followed a similar form of The System Usability (SUS) framework.
 Most questions could be answered in a 5-star rat- ing frame, where one star meant ”Very Poor” of rating whilst 5 stars meant ”Excellent”, some were yes or no questions and others were short answer questions simply to acquire more detail on what the users liked or disliked.
 The application was tested to its limits outlining its successful features and its unsuccessful ones via video streaming to avoid any bias.
 In total 30 users participated half of them were employees working within the com- pany WAAR was applied to, whilst the other half were not employees within the company.
-Each user was given 15 questions in total to answer as shown in table 9.
+Each user was given 15 questions in total to answer as shown in Table 9.

 The first six questions intended to obtain a general opinion of how well the appli- cation managed to accomplish its intended task.
 The second two questions were about the overall performance of the recommendation system applied within the AR application.
 The third six questions were about the overall performance of the augmented reality’s side of the application, its tracking and recognition capabilities.
 The last optional question was for the users to leave any recommendations of how the app may be improved.
 The only demographic interested in within the survey was between those that worked within the company and those that did not, in order to compare whether those that were not em- ployees could still managed to get the hang of how the application functioned.
 Overall the users really appreciated the application’s performance and usability.
 They were impressed on average with its efficiency and naturalness in its functionality.

 The main difference between the visitors and the employees was that most employ- ees found occlusion and lighting did not affect much the AR app’s performance whilst on the other hand a good number of visitors did seem to find the latter as a problem within the application.
 Most users complained about the user interface.
 They felt that it could be improved in terms of the UI-theme by giving more appealing colours and making some instructions more visible to read, whilst also improving the information given explainabil- ity.
 The visitors mostly found that the 3D holographic map sketch was confusing and felt it could be more informative and explainable.
 The second thing which bothered the users was that they could not completely understand how the recommendation worked within the application in terms of the back-end side.
-This may be improved by providing an instruction phase where the users are directed step by step by through the application and where explanations would be provided on how certain elements of the application func- tioned.
+This may be improved by providing an instruction phase where the users are directed step by step by through the application and where explanations would be provided on how certain elements of the application functioned.
 However, most users could see the applicability of the application in the context it was used in and how it may benefit the interns and the visitors when first stepping foot within the workplace.

 Conclusion